bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

 [![Depiction of the Knapsack Problem](/media/Knapsack.svg)](https://commons.wikimedia.org/wiki/File:Knapsack.svg)

-There are many approaches to solve this, including approaches that guarantee a global optimum; these methods tend to be specialized for the Knapsack problem, whereas GAs are much broader in scope.
+- There are many approaches to solve this.
+- Some specialized approaches that guarantee a global optimum.
+- GAs are much broader in scope.

-Regardless, we can use the Knapsack problem as an example.
+- Regardless, we can use the Knapsack problem as an example.

 First, we model an `Item`, which has a weight and a value: